DarwinsArk/muttomics/README.md

 # muttomics
-Repository of analysis scripts for the manuscript:
+Repository of analysis, statistics, and plotting scripts for the manuscript:

 "Ancestry-inclusive dog genomics challenges popular breed stereotypes"